janssenhenning/python-fleur-xml-design/source/index.md

 ```

 The `load_inpxml` and `load_outxml` functions in `masci_tools.io.io_fleurxml` provide this schema dictionary together with the
 parsed xml file just by giving the filepath to a given XML file.
+The `aiida-fleur` `FleurinpData` class has a wrapper method
+for loading and validating `inp.xml` files, which is called, when any instance is instanitated with a file named `inp.xml`.

+All functionality in the following sections is built on top of these objects to remove the need for hardcoding the structure of the
+Fleur XML files in multiple places

 ### Selecting Xpaths
 Below is a simple example of getting the complete Xpath for a given tag name